GingerDeity/DedupeResearch/NeuralNetworks/README.md

 # PyTorch
 These are some guiding instructions for conducting experiments involving neural networks.

 ## Dependencies
 You will need to have >= Python 3.9, and instructions for installing PyTorch can be found here: https://pytorch.org/get-started/locally/ with the options "Linux", "Pip", "Python", and "CPU" selected for my experiments.

 ## Running Experiments
-To run experiments using image recognition neural networks, run the command `python3 imageRecog.py $1 $2 $3` where
+To run experiments using image recognition neural networks, run `python3 imageRecog.py $1 $2 $3` where
 * $1 is the model for the neural network, of which options can be found here: https://pytorch.org/vision/stable/models.html
   * Our experiments always used either 'alexnet', 'densenet121', 'resnet18', or 'googlenet'
 * $2 is the image to process, with choices found in the photos directory